 Impact

 The flaw lies in the UMEM headroom validation performed during XDP UMEM registration.
-The kernel fails to reserve adequate space for even the smallest Ethernet frame, and does not consider the 128‐byte tailroom required by hardware alignment.
+The kernel fails to reserve adequate space for even the smallest Ethernet frame, and does not consider the 128‑byte tailroom required by hardware alignment.
 This oversight means the tail of an XDP frame can overwrite the skb_shared_info structure that follows the data, potentially corrupting kernel memory.
-Such corruption could trigger a crash or provide an avenue for privilege escalation if an attacker can supply crafted packets that exploit the missing guard.
+The issue involves an incorrect buffer size calculation (CWE-131).
+Such corruption could trigger a crash or lead to denial of service.

 Affected Systems